Alaska Foster Care Stipend Rates: Board Rates, Difficulty of Care, and Clothing Allowance

 Alaska Foster Care Board Rates (Effective July 1, 2024)

 On July 1, 2024, OCS applied a significant 30% increase to Alaska's base foster care board rates to address the state's rising cost of living.
-These rates are paid on a per-night basis for each night a child sleeps in your home.
+These rates are paid on a daily basis for the days a child resides in your home; the placement day is included, but the departure day is not.

-The emergency rate applies to the first 10 days of any emergency placement and represents 125% of the standard base rate.
+The emergency rate applies to a licensed emergency-shelter placement made with less than 24 hours' notice, for a maximum of 10 days, and represents 125% of the standard base rate.
 After day 10, the rate reverts to the age-appropriate base rate.

 Geographic Multipliers